2015 Kumanovo clashes: Aftermath

+The group was not supported by the local population or the political parties.
+The trial against the defendants began in February 2016.
+The prosecution accused the defendants of being previously involved in an attack on a police station in Gošince.
+The defendants' lawyers alleged there was police brutality against their clients during their transportation from prison to the court and return.
+In November 2017, 33 ethnic Albanians were found guilty of terrorism and given prison sentences by the Skopje Criminal Court, while 4 were acquitted.
+The defendants denied the charges against them, saying they acted in self-defense, while other defendants said they had been victims of a politically motivated set-up.
+A week after the verdict, family members and relatives of the convicted protested in Skanderbeg Square in Skopje, claiming their innocence.
+The Kosovo government decided on 10 November to give 219,000 euros in aid to the families of the convicts and those killed during the clashes.
+Kosovo Liberation Army veterans and their supporters protested against the convictions on 28 November in Pristina.
+Similar protests were organized in several towns in Kosovo, including Pristina, Gjilan, and Peja.
+Demonstrators demanded their release while burning the flag of the Republic of Macedonia.
+The transfer of prisoners to Kosovo has been discussed by the news media but it was not fulfilled.
+A monument to the killed police officers was revealed in August 2023.

 Official statements

 In his speech, the Macedonian Prime Minister Gruevski, praised the police operation calling it a "highly professional, heroic and patriotic action," adding that the "group planned to attack sports events, shopping malls, as well as state-run institutions."
 He also hailed the eight Macedonian policemen that died during the raid, but also claimed that "their courage may have prevented the killing of some other 8,000 people."
 Gruevski, during his televised address, said "this is not a Macedonian-Albanian conflict, but a conflict between people who mean no good to the state and people who uphold the state."

-President Ivanov said that the Macedonian authorities were aware of the presence of the terrorist group within the country since the beginning of 2015.
-During his speech at the National Security Council he added that he had informed representatives from the European Union and NATO about the existence of the militant group, without "much results" from the organisations.
+President Ivanov said that the Macedonian authorities were aware of the presence of the group within the country since the beginning of 2015.
+Per him, both EU and NATO members, as well as neighboring countries, were warned about the activities of the group.
 He also stated that "at the meeting of the National Security Council, which was attended by representatives of the opposition, the attack on the security of the country, whose aim was to destabilise Macedonia, was condemned in the strongest terms," pointing out that "it is high time that those conversations intensified" on the matter of Macedonia joining the European Union and NATO.